HContainer/HN_Reinforment_Learning_Projects/README.md

 # HN_Reinforcement Learning Projects
-This is a git hub to record the RL projects and useful information in my self-learning path on Reinforcement Learning
+This is a repository to record the RL projects and useful information in my self-learning path on Reinforcement Learning

 ## Self-Learning Projects
 | No. | Project | Description | Alogrithm | RL Library |